 A fussy cut is a piece of fabric that's been cut to target a specific area of a print, rather than cutting the yardage into random pieces.

-- I Spy quilts can be made by cutting and sewing together all sorts of novelty and pictorial objects to showcase specific objects in a printed fabric.
+- I spy quilts can be made by cutting and sewing together all sorts of novelty and pictorial objects to showcase specific objects in a piece of printed fabric.
 Young children always have fun finding and naming the objects they see.

 - Kaleidoscope quilts are made by repeating the same cut over and over.
 The kaleidoscope look emerges when patches are sewn together.

-- Fussy cut fabrics can be used anytime you wish to display specific areas of a fabric.
+- Fussy cut fabrics can be used anytime you wish to display specific areas of fabric.

 How to Fussy Cut a Fabric